 D Aortic coarctation

-B Aortic laceration
+B Aortic repair

 A 19-year-old woman has had increasing malaise for the past 5 months.
 On physical examination she has a cardiac murmur characterized by a mid systolic click.
 An echocardiogram demonstrates mitral insufficiency with upward displacement of one leaflet.
 There is aortic root dilation to 4 cm.
 She has a dislocated right ocular crystalline lens.
 A year later she dies suddenly and unexpectedly.
 The medical examiner finds a prolapsed mitral valve with elongation, thinning, and rupture of chordae tendineae.
 A mutation involving which of the following genes is most likely to be present in this patient?

 A 72-year-old woman has had no major illnesses throughout her life.
-She has had 3 syncopal episodes over the past 2 weeks.
+She has had 3 syncopal episodes during the past 2 weeks.
 Over the past 2 days she has developed shortness of breath and a cough with production of frothy white sputum.
 On physical examination she is afebrile.
 Her blood pressure is 135/90 mm Hg.
 She has no peripheral edema.
 A chest radiograph reveals a prominent left heart border in the region of the left ventricle, but the other chambers do not appear to be prominent.
 There is marked pulmonary edema.
 Laboratory studies show a total serum cholesterol of 170 mg/dL.
 Which of the following is the most likely diagnosis?

 A Acute rheumatic fever

-B Mitral valve stenosis
+B Mitral valve insufficiency

 C Atherosclerotic aortic aneurysm